An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

 \subsection{Optimization Scheme}

-The algorithm optimizes weights $\vec{s} \in \mathbb{R}^n$ to isolate the self-information distribution of the \textit{structured} or \textit{formulaic} layer within the data.
+The algorithm optimizes weights $\vec{s}\in[0,1]^n$ to recover a candidate partition from the cluster-conditioned likelihoods.
+In the discrete formulation, the two cluster labels are exchangeable, and formulaicity is inferred from the recovered self-information profiles and recurring features after convergence.
 The optimization scheme is summarized in Algorithm~\ref{alg_optim}.
 While our method is flexible and conceptually transparent, it is also more computationally intensive than conventional iterative clustering algorithms such as $k$-means or Expectation-Maximization (EM).
 Those methods benefit from closed-form updates for centroids or covariance matrices, leading to fast convergence in low-dimensional, well-behaved data.
 In contrast, our approach involves nonlinear optimization over a continuous weight vector.
 This added cost reflects the complexity of modeling self-information and structural predictability, rather than geometric proximity or global variance.
 In scenarios where sample sizes are large and feature dimensionality is low, iterative methods may indeed be more efficient and comparably effective.
 However, this is rarely the case in historical or literary corpora, which tend to exhibit sparse, high-dimensional feature spaces and relatively small sample counts.
 It is precisely these conditions that motivated the design of an information-theoretic clustering approach tailored to such data.